-- (5) Ethical behavior, conflict of interest, recusal procedure, and respectful interactions. - (a) Commissioners shall uphold the standard of conduct reflected in Code of Ethics for Port Commissioners, these bylaws, and the Port of Seattle Statement of Values.
-The Board of Ethics established by the Port of Seattle Code of Ethics for Port Commissioners has the authority to review potential violations of these standards in the manner described in the Port of Seattle Code of Ethics for Port Commissioners. - (b) Commissioners shall avoid conflicts of interest and the appearance of conflicts of interest when performing their duties as port commissioners.
-If a potential conflict of interest arises, commissioners shall resolve the conflict pursuant to the requirements of the Code of Ethics for Port Commissioners, including when necessary, recusing themselves from any consideration and voting upon the issue that creates the conflict.
-When recusing themselves, commissioners shall announce the conflict or potential conflict of interest prior to deliberation on the matter subject to recusal.
-Unless a recusing commissioner's presence is required to preserve a quorum, the commissioner shall leave the meeting room during consideration of business subject to the conflict and may return upon its completion.
+- (5) Behavioral standards, conflict of interest, limitations on voting, and respectful interactions. - (a) Commissioners shall uphold the requirements and behavioral standards reflected in the Commission Code of Ethics (Code), these bylaws, and the Port of Seattle Statement of Values.
+The Board of Ethics established by the Code has the authority to review potential violations of these requirements and standards in the manner described in the Code.
+When unaccompanied by potential Code violations, the Commission Governance Committee additionally has the authority to review potential violations of the bylaws' behavioral standards in the manner described in the Code.
+(Res.
+3834, 2025) - (b) Commissioners shall avoid conflicts of interest when performing their duties as port commissioners.
+If a potential conflict of interest arises, commissioners shall resolve the conflict pursuant to the requirements of the Code, including when required, limitations on consideration and voting upon the issue that creates the conflict.
+When recusing themselves, commissioners shall announce the conflict of interest prior to deliberation on the matter subject to recusal unless a recusing commissioner's presence is required to preserve a quorum, or the commissioner has a remote interest as defined in the Code, the commissioner shall leave the meeting room during consideration of business subject to the conflict and may return upon its completion.
+(Res.
+3834, 2025)

-- (c) Commissioners are committed to fostering a safe and healthy work environment for all, guided by the commission's commitment to treat one another, port staff and others with respect. - (d) Commissioners shall receive training on the Code of Ethics for Port Commissioners, these bylaws, and the Port's Statement of Values within ninety days of being sworn into office for each term they serve.
+- (c) Commissioners are committed to fostering a safe and healthy work environment for all, guided by the commission's commitment to treat one another, port staff and others with respect. - (d) Commissioners shall receive training on the Code, these bylaws, and the Port's Statement of Values within ninety days of being sworn into office for each term they serve.
+(Res.
+3834, 2025)